fmichonneau/2016-06-15-UFII-fellowship/application.md

 community replaces the time-consuming steps of isolating and recognizing each species found in an environmental sample.
-The challenge now rests on developing informatic tools that can identify the species from which these DNA sequences come.
+The challenge now rests on developing informatic tools that can identify the species from which these DNA sequences come from.
 The goal of the research described in this proposal is to develop new tools that facilitate the identification of these sequences.

 Estimates for the number of species found in the oceans vary by orders of